-A satellite image of the greater Mara region highlighting the locations of the MEP HQ and historical ranger bases, poaching hotspots and the areas where elephants are formally protected: MMNR and the Mara Conservancy, informally protected: Conservancies and unprotected, with Block 3 highlighted in red.
+A satellite image of the greater Mara region highlighting the locations of MEP HQ and historical ranger bases, poaching hotspots and the areas where elephants are formally protected.

 MEP operates inside these conservancies when it needs to, but overall elephants in the MMNR and the conservancies have been relatively safe, and the Monitoring of Illegally Killed Elephants (MIKE) data continues to support this.
 As a result, most of the illegal killing of elephants, and hence the work MEP does, is concentrated in an unprotected area of 11,500 km2 outside these areas.
 MEP believes that by protecting elephants we are also protecting the greater Mara ecosystem.

-Green polygons represent the current areas of operations.
-The purple polygons represent the new proposed areas of operations.
-Loita and the Western Serengeti.
+Green polygons represent the current area of operation.
+The purple polygons represent the new proposed area of operation including Loita and the Western Serengeti.
 The white polygons represent where we have had a seasonal presence with the rapid response units.